stratusadv/django-glue/docs/entities/model_object/glue_model_object_design_document.md

 ## Improvements
 - Glue Fields need to be improved.
 Move extra information into meta data.
 - Response data needs to live in a clear spot?
-Currently it is in the base because it is shared by query set and model object.
+Currently, it is in the base because it is shared by query set and model object.
   - I think this should just live in model object because Query set is dependent on model objects.
+- Change Methods in Session data to included_methods to be more consistent.